Pabl0Parra/Pabl0Parra/README.md

 - 🛠 Currently working on [IT Academy Project - Barcelona Activa](https://github.com/IT-Academy-BCN/ita-directory)

-- :handshake: Collaborating on open source project [KingsLeague](https://github.com/midudev/kings-league-project), where we are building their API from scratch as well as recreating the official website with [Astro](https://astro.build/) instead of wordpress that they use.
+- :handshake: Collaborating on open source project [KingsLeague](https://github.com/midudev/kings-league-project), where we are building their API from scratch as well as recreating the official website with [Astro](https://astro.build/) framework.

 - 🎓 In October 2022, I finished the <strong>Vue Bootcamp</strong> at IronHack in Barcelona.